-The Vice-Chancellor has committed to closing the gender pay gap and allocated significant additional funding in recent years to enable this to happen.
+We are conducting a Pay Equity Review this year to identify any inequalities in pay within levels.
+The Vice-Chancellor is committed to closing the gender pay gap by allocating funding to address any gaps.
 It is recognised that this will take time but already many grades have a gap of less than +/- 5%.
 Where there are still differences of greater than +/- 5% sometimes these are due to the very low numbers of one or both genders.
 We are continuing to monitor the situation to ensure that progress is maintained and that any substantial differences are justified.